MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 - At least one Azure Firewall [Premium policy](/azure/firewall-manager/policy-overview#basic-standard-and-premium-policies).
 - Point-to-site (P2S) and site-to-site (S2S) VPN and ExpressRoute gateways.
 - P2S, S2S, and ExpressRoute-connected branches.
-- A shared services VNet containing core infrastructure resources that cannot be deployed into a Virtual WAN hub, such as custom DNS VMs or Azure DNS Private Resolver, Active Directory Domain Services [AD DS] domain controllers, Azure Bastion, and other shared resource.
+- A shared services VNet containing core infrastructure resources that can't be deployed into a Virtual WAN hub, such as custom DNS VMs or Azure DNS Private Resolver, Active Directory Domain Services [AD DS] domain controllers, Azure Bastion, and other shared resource.
-- Workload VNets with Azure Application Gateway, Azure web application firewall (WAF), and Private Endpoints if required.
+- Workload VNets with Azure Application Gateway, Azure web application firewall (WAF), and Private Endpoints if needed.

 Azure Virtual WAN supports the integration of a limited set of [third party firewalls](/azure/virtual-wan/about-nva-hub) inside its hubs as an alternative to native Azure Firewall.
-For this article, we will only refer to Azure Firewall.
+This article only describes Azure Firewall.
 What is included in the **VNet-Shared Services** spoke in the reference architecture is just an example of what you could deploy.
-Azure Virtual WAN hubs are managed by Microsoft and you cannot install anything else within them except what is explicitly allowed by Azure Firewall and supported NVAs.
+Microsoft manages Azure Virtual WAN hubs and you can't install anything else within them except what Azure Firewall and supported NVAs explicitly allow.

 This reference architecture aligns to the architectural principles described in the Cloud Adoption Framework article for [Virtual WAN network topology](/azure/cloud-adoption-framework/ready/azure-best-practices/virtual-wan-network-topology).